lm3nitro/Projects/Honeypot/T-pot.md

 ### Summary:

 Having a host out in the wild that is public facing is very risky.
 T-Pot allows you to be able to detect and analyze numerous threats by simulating various services and systems.
 Having T-Pot also allows you to gain insight and information into the techniques used by actors.
-Having the tactics being used allows us to better protect ourselves, reduce the impact of an attack, and fine tune our current Security to bolster the cybersecurity posture.
+Having the tactics being used allows for better protection, reduced impact of an attack, and fine tuning of current security measures to bolster the cybersecurity posture.
 T-pot can also be used to identify weak spots and vulnerabilities.